-- 1. Quarterly Growth: Aggregate the monthly consumption growth into a quarterly frequency. - 2.
-Standardization: De-center the quarterly consumption growth by a long-term moving average (e.g., a 49-quarter moving average using 24 quarters before and after), and divide it with its long-term or unconditional standard deviation to obtain the standardized consumption growth rates. - 3.
-Fundamental Cyclical Events: Identify the recession quarters if there are at least two consecutive standardized consumption growth drops that are <-0.9. - 4.
-Extreme Cyclical Events: For an extreme event (standardized consumption growth $\langle = -2 \rangle$, if its immediate adjacent quarters before and/or after exhibit negative standardized growths, then the extreme event and its adjacent quarter(s) are considered as recession quarters.
-Given the immediate adjacent quarter after (before) the extreme event, if the next (previous) quarters with consecutive standardized consumption growth <-0.9, they are also considered recession quarters.
-The purpose is to capture extreme events that typically also have a buildup before and a persistent effect after.

-5. Trough Points but with Positive Growths: Given the recessions identified in Steps 3 and 4, if there is a recession period lasting for at least three quarters and the following quarter has a positive growth rate, then this quarter is also considered a recession period.
+- 1. Quarterly Growth: Aggregate the monthly consumption growth into a quarterly frequency. - Standardization: De-center the quarterly consumption growth by a long-term moving average (e.g., a 49quarter moving average using 24 quarters before and after), and divide it with its long-term or unconditional standard deviation to obtain the standardized consumption growth rates. - 3.
+Fundamental Cyclical Events: Identify the recession quarters if there are at least two consecutive standardized consumption growth rates that are < -0.9. - 4.
+Extreme Cyclical Events: For an extreme event (standardized consumption growth rate ≤ -2), if its immediate adjacent quarters before and/or after exhibit negative standardized growths, then the extreme event and its adjacent quarter(s) are considered as recession quarters.
+If the next immediate adjacent (before or after) quarters show standardized consumption growth rate < -0.9, they are also considered recession quarters.
+The purpose is to capture the fact that extreme events that typically also have a buildup before and a persistent effect after. - 5.
+Trough Points: Given the recessions identified in Steps 3 and 4, if there is a recession period lasting for at least three quarters and the following quarter has a mildly negative or a positive standardized consumption growth rate, then this quarter is also considered a recession quarter.
 The reason is that positive growth rates could be easily obtained given the low denominator from the previous period.
-This step avoids abrupt regime switches which are unrealistic.
+This step avoids the unrealistic and abrupt regime switches.

 To increase the plausibility of this algorithm, I apply it to the actual consumption growth data from January 1959 to June 2014.
-This algorithm is able to identify seven out of the eight NBER recessions; regressing the consumption-based recession indicator on the NBER recession indicator yields a coefficient of 0.9038 (SE=0.0507), which is statistically close to 1; without Step 5, the regression coefficient is 0.8795 (SE=0.0558).
-The plot below compares the consumption-based recessions (dashed; 1=recession, 0=non-recession) and the NBER recession indicator (solid; -1=recession, 0=non-recession).
+This algorithm is able to identify seven out of the eight NBER recessions during this period.
+Specifically, regressing the consumption-based recession indicator on the NBER recession indicator yields a coefficient of 0.9038 (SE=0.0507), which is statistically close to 1; without Step 5, the regression coefficient is 0.8795 (SE=0.0558).
+The plot below compares the consumption-based recessions given this algorithm (dashed; 1=recession, 0=non-recession) and the actual NBER recession indicator (solid; -1=recession, 0=non-recession).